 5 bay leaves

-Stir together the chipotle peppers and their sauce, cilantro, red onion, garlic, clove, salt, lime juice, and cider vinegar and pour into a 7-quart slow cooker (if you have a food processor, you can also pulse till combined before adding).
+Place the chipotle peppers and their sauce, cilantro, red onion, garlic, clove, salt, lime juice, and cider vinegar in a 7-quart or larger slow cooker until combined (if you have a food processor, you can also pulse till combined before adding).
 Place the brisket on top of this mixture.
 (Cut the brisket into a few pieces if necessary to better fit in the slow cooker.)
 Add stock to cover the meat and place the bay leaves on top.
 Use tongs to turn the meat a few times in the sauce.

 Put the lid on the slow cooker.
-Cook for 8 to 10 hours on LOW.
-When done cooking, it should shred easily with two forks.
+Cook until the meat shreds easily with 2 forks, 8 to 10 hours on low.

-Transfer the meat from slow cooker to a rimmed baking sheet.
-Use two forks to pull the meat apart.
-Discard the fat, if desired (though if you plan on frying it again before use, the small fat bits are extra tasty and should be kept!).
-Place the shredded beef in large bowl and ladle the cooking liquid over the top a few scoops at a time.
-You want the meat to hold the liquid but not swim in it; you may not need to use all of the cooking liquid.
+Transfer the meat to a rimmed baking sheet.
+Use 2 forks to pull the meat apart.
+Discard the fat, if desired (although if you plan on frying it again before use, the small fat bits are extra tasty and should be kept!).
+Place the shredded beef in a large bowl and ladle the cooking liquid over the top a few scoops at a time.
+You want the meat to hold the liquid but not swim in it; you might not need to use all of the cooking liquid.
 (The leftover liquid is very tasty and can be frozen in cube-sized portions for use in later dishes.)